 Thank you for your interest in staffing a USY summer trip.
-We are not currently accepting applications for summer 2019.
-Check back in the fall for information about staffing summer 2020.

 All USY Summer Experience staff members must:

 Staff are responsible for the health, safety, and education of the group.
 They live and travel with the teens for the duration of the trip.

 In many respects, a USY summer travel staff member’s duties are similar to those of a camp counselor.
 Staff members need to be:

 They must possess the ability to plan and implement programs relating to all aspects of Judaism and Israel education.

 Unlike camp, however, there are no “specialists” on USY summer travel.
 Therefore, staff members are expected to plan and carry out many of these “specialties” such as: